pergalsk/english-phrases/README.md

 ## Conditionals

 - **0 | IF + PRESENT simple, PRESENT simple** \
+  _If the weather is good, I go to the beach._ \
-  _If you heat water to 100 deg, it boils._
+  _If you heat water to 100 deg, it boils._ \
+  _If it rains, the grass gets wet._ \
+  _If you are talking, I can't concentrate._

 - **1st | IF + PRESENT simple, WILL** \
+  _If the weather is good tomorrow, I will go to the beach._ \
+  _If you heat that water to 100 deg, it will boil._ \
-  _If it rains, I will take an umbrella._
+  _If it rains, I will take an umbrella._ \
+  _If you don't hurry, you will miss the train._ \
+  _If he doesn't call you, tell me immediately._

 - **2nd | IF + PAST simple, WOULD** \
+  _If the weather were good, I would go to the beach._ \
+  _If you heated that water to 100 deg, it would boil._ \
-  _If I were you, I would do it differently._
+  _If I were you, I would do it differently._ \
+  _If you went to bed earlier, you wouldn't be so tired._ \
+  _If you weren't talking, I could concentrate._

 - **3rd | IF + PAST PERFECT simple, WOULD HAVE DONE** \
+  _If the weather had been good, I would have gone to the beach._ \
+  _If you had heated that water to 100 deg, it would have boiled._ \
-  _If I had known you were in a hospital, I would have come to visit you._
+  _If I had known you were in a hospital, I would have come to visit you._ \
+  _If I had studied harder, I would have passed the exam._ \
+  _If I hadn't been sick, I would have gone to your party._ \
+  _If he hadn't been wearing a helmet, he could have died._

 ## Although | Despite | In Spite of